ifduyue/urlfetch/doc/index.rst

 Introduction
 =============
-urlfetch is an easy to use HTTP client based on Python_ httplib_ module.
+urlfetch is an easy to use HTTP client.

 Installation
 =============